jakecreps/poastal/README.md

 - Find out if the email is disposable or not.
 - Identify if the email is considered spam.
 - Check if the email is registered on popular social media platforms such as Facebook, Instagram, Twitter, Snapchat, Parler, Rumble, MeWe, Imgur, Adobe, Wordpress, and Duolingo.
-- Returns results in a table format with checks for true and x's for false.

 ## 💻 Usage